-He often called upon to represent interested persons in inquest proceedings (both families and those under scrutiny).
-He represented the family a young soldier who died at the notorious “Deepcut” barracks both before the High Court and at the re-inquest, and has been retained to represent the families of many of those killed in the bombing of the Ariana Grande Concert at the Manchester Arena.
+He often called upon to represent interested persons in inquest and inquiry proceedings (both families and those under scrutiny).
+He is currently instructed to represent the bereaved families of those killed in the Manchester Arena Bombing Public Inquiry.
+He also recently represented the family a young soldier who died at the notorious “Deepcut” barracks, both in proceedings before the High Court and at the re-inquest.

 Alex can accept Direct Public Access instruction.